Yugue/flutter_weather_app/README.md

 # A flutter app built for learning purpose
 ## This is an Android app I made following some tutorials and a book to learn how Flutter works.

-Here are some screen captures of the app.
 You can download it into your computer, and run it with the command: flutter run.
 Make sure that you have the flutter SDK installed and a virtual device connected (can be from android studio).

 Features include:
 - users can scroll up and down to view temperatures throughout the day